Top CS2 Gambling Sites 2025

 What is KYC?

 You’ll see this pop up a lot — KYC stands for "Know Your Customer."
-Basically, some sites will ask for ID to make sure you’re really you.
-It’s mainly done to prevent fraud or money laundering stuff.
-Usually means uploading your ID or proof of address.
+Some sites will ask for ID to verify your identity.
+It’s mostly for fraud or anti-money laundering.
+Usually means uploading your ID or address.

 Advantages of No-KYC Sites

-- Way quicker sign-up — you're in within seconds.
+- Faster sign-up — you're in within seconds.

 Risks of No-KYC Sites